Observability

 Storage

-When running with a valid JWT enterprise license key, the audit subsystem is upgraded with:
+When running with a valid enterprise license key, the audit subsystem is upgraded with:

-trace_idfrom the request context,actor_user_id/actor_user_name/actor_rolesfrom the authenticated principal. - Prompt Storage Opt-In: By default, prompt/message content is stripped from audit events.
-Tenants can opt in by setting
+trace_idfrom the request context and withactor_user_id/actor_user_name/actor_rolesfrom the authenticated principal. - Prompt storage opt-in.
+By default, prompt and message content is stripped from audit events.
+Tenants opt in by setting

 Enterprise audit configuration:

-The audit log is viewable in the admin UI at /audit with live 3-second polling, filtering by tenant/type/date range, click-to-expand event details, pause/resume, and CSV export.
+The audit log is viewable in the DVARA Flightdeck at /audit with live 3-second polling, filtering by tenant / event type / date range, click-to-expand event details, pause and resume, and CSV export.